12shadow12/FaceDetection/README.md

 3. Use the 'git clone https://github.com/12shadow12/FaceDetection' command to download all the project files from my GitHub.
 4. To get the program running with all its dependencies run: pip install -r requirements.txt

+   note: if there issues with the dependencies delete the venv folder and create a new virtual environment using this command: python -m venv venv .
+Then try installing requirements.txt again from step 4.

 5. Then execute and run the real_time_face_detect.py file